Healthy Homes Assessment Strathmore Park

 Home Assessments Strathmore Park for Rental Properties

-There are many concerns to look over when conducting an house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are many concerns you should look for when conducting an home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

-The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of the tenant solutions ruling can have a significant impact for property owners and landlords.
-For professional guidance, contact us today to schedule your rental property house assessment.
+The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can be significant for property owners and landlords.
+For professional advice get in touch today to book your rental properties house evaluation.

 home assessments for rental properties